 - Remain stable by using a bilateral exercise, to best express strength.

-- Include mostly moderate reps of 6-12 to balance all stimulu.
+- Include mostly moderate reps of 6-12 to balance all growth stimuli.

 - The best exercise for these single-joint muscles, regardless of muscle emphasis, allows the deepest possible range of motion.
 This includes maximum passive tension due to the stretch, in addition to active tension from contracting.
 This is not just for the vastus medialis but for the vastus lateralis too.

-- The leg extension could work in theory, but most machines fail to allow enough range of motion at the knee.
+- The leg extension could work in theory, but most machines fail to allow enough range of motion at the knee not have an ascending strength curve.
 The rectus femoris also stretches to prevent knee extension as the hip extends.
 Therefore, some sort of deep squat or leg press is best to maximize knee flexion.

 - A hack squat or a leg press with feet low on the platform and hips forward will remove most hip extension from the exercise.
 You can also also put your feet in front on a Smith machine squat for an ideal strength curve.
 This overloads the quads best in the middle of the movement but will also involve more hip extension, so bring in the glutes more (classic bodybuilders tend to minimize hip size).